NCIP/caarray/software/caarray-client.jar/src/distribution/resources/README.txt

 https://gforge.nci.nih.gov/tracker/?group_id=305

-* [#11756] Grid service DataSet retrieval ten times slower than the remote Java API.

-* Inefficiencies in byte[] marshalling in the grid service lead to out-of-memory problems and long transfer times for files of any significant size.
-It's recommended to use the remote Java API for remote file retrieval.

 * The caArray grid service only supports unauthenticated access.
 If authenticated access to private data is necessary, use the remote Java API.